 How does climate relate to the weather?

-So, how does the climate relate to the weather we experience on a day-to-day basis?
+Firstly, how does the climate relate to the weather we experience on a day-to-day basis?
 We know from experience that the weather can be very different from one day to the next, let alone from one year to the next, without any change in the climate.

 Surprisingly, dice are a good way to think about the difference between weather and climate…